-The company must also provide the due dates for each transaction along with the payment that is due and received from a client, and accordingly calculate his aging summary, outstanding balance and based on all this evaluate his or her status.
+The company must also provide due dates for each transaction along with the payment that is due and received from a client; and accordingly calculates their aging summary, outstanding balance, and, based on all this, evaluates his or her status.

 How to Use This Invoice Tracking Template

-Following are the steps that have to be followed in order to use the invoicing tracking template:
+Following are the steps that have to be followed to use the invoicing tracking template:

-- A person using Template has to enter all the details as required in the fields that are not already pre-filled.
+- A person using a template has to enter all the details as required in the fields that are not already pre-filled.

 - The user must start with naming the invoice so that the purpose of this invoice can be learned.